-The Bend Venture Conference is entering its 11th year and is the largest Angel Conference in the Pacific Northwest.
-Over 400 attendees, 50 prominent investors and 65 companies are expected to join us for a celebration of entrepreneurship and innovation.
-The winner of the launch stage competition could walk away with a $250k to $300k+ investment and the best concept stage company could win a $10k cash prize from BendBroadband.* Partner this with the fantastic opportunities for outdoor adventure (hiking, mountain biking, white water rafting, fly fishing, etc.) and the incredible restaurants in historic downtown Bend for the included Dine Around, and you have one of the most exciting entrepreneurial events happening in Oregon.
+The Bend Venture Conference is in its 11th year and is the largest Angel Conference in the Pacific Northwest.
+Over 400 attendees, 50 prominent investors and 65 companies join us for a celebration of entrepreneurship and innovation.
+Record investment, awards and prizes of over $900,000 opened the opportunity for multiple winners at the conference!
+Furthermore the audience vote decided the best concept stage company to win a $10k cash prize from BendBroadband.*

 |Photos by Marissa Chappell Hossick|

-At Bend's iconic Tower Theatre on October 18th, a sold out crowd of 425 attendees enjoyed BVC pitches, networking, and a gorgeous fall day.
-And the winners are:
+At Bend's iconic Tower Theatre on October 17th, a sold out crowd of over 400 attendees enjoyed 11 company pitches and great networking.
+The winners are:

 *Bend Venture cannot guarantee that investments will be made in any specific amount, because the final amounts to be awarded are dependent on investment commitments received from third party investors and the ability of the winning companies and the investors to agree on the terms and conditions of the investment.